-9) General JCSP Initiatives
+General JCSP Initiatives 9)

-a) Christmas Celebration:
+A) Christmas Celebration:

-This particular initiative enables JCSP students, their parents and teachers to join in a celebration and recognize student work from the first term.
+This particular initiative enables JCSP students, their parents and teachers to join in a celebration and recognise student work from the first term.
 Students from the three junior years are usually involved.
 Many schools put on displays of work by the students.
-This can be a selection of their work from the first term or a specific project i.e. Christmas.
-It can also be the culminating event of a crosscurricular project and /or a display of student work where parents and teachers are invited to acknowledge and celebrate the students' achievements.
+This can be a selection of their work from the first term or a specific project i.e., Christmas.
+It can also be the culminating event of a cross- curricular project and /or a display of student work where parents and teachers are invited to acknowledge and celebrate the students' achievements.

-b) Study Skills Initiative:
+B) Study Skills Initiative: